British Black Panthers: Impact

 Actions and educational efforts by the BBP helped expose racism in schools and in the government.
 The trial of the Mangrove Nine drew attention to the fight against racism in the UK police force.
 Robin Bunce, a biographer of Howe, said: "He basically turned it into a trial of the Police....
-His defence appealed to the Magna Carta, and the media loved it because it was rooted in English traditions of fair play, but was also enormously radical and subversively funny."
+His defence appealed to Magna Carta, and the media loved it because it was rooted in English traditions of fair play, but was also enormously radical and subversively funny."

 As the BBP began to fall apart in 1973, a number of women including Beverley Bryan, Olive Morris and Liz Obi organised to form the Brixton Black Women's Group in Brixton.

 In recent years, Kenlock's photographs of the BPM have been featured in exhibitions and other media.
 A 2013 project by Brixton arts organisation Photofusion conducted oral histories interviews with a number of members and held an exhibition of Kenlock's photographs of the BPM curated by young people.
 Tate Britain's 2017 display Stan Firm Inna Inglan: Black Diaspora in London, 1960–70s, featured photographers, including Kenlock, who captured the experiences of black people during that time.

 A television drama miniseries, Guerrilla (2017), explores the British Black Panthers movement in the early 1970s.
 However, American magazine Ebony criticised the series for not representing black women in leadership roles in the black power movement of the UK.
 There has also been some controversy over Freida Pinto's casting as a female lead, which has been defended as historically appropriate by early British Black Panther members, Farrukh Dhondy and Neil Kenlock, noting the central role of British Asians in the movement, including Asian women such as Mala Sen, who inspired Pinto's character.